 Apparently, there are classes called

 bool.
-These are some of Python’s native classes, but we can build our own class too!
+These are some of Python’s native classes, but, as I said, we can build our own types of classes too!

 No tutorial is complete without a car analogy, so let’s make a Python class that represents a car.
 It’s a lot to type in, and you have to start over on each mistake.
-Feel free to try, but if you want to take a shortcut, I understand.
-Just copy and paste the following into your Python REPL.
+Feel free to try, but I understand if you want to take a shortcut.
+Just copy and paste the following class into your Python REPL.
 Make sure to hit enter twice after pasting it:

 class Car: speed = 0 started = False def start(self): self.started = True print("Car started, let's ride!") def increase_speed(self, delta): if self.started: self.speed = self.speed + delta print('Vrooooom!') else: print("You need to start the car first") def stop(self): self.speed = 0 print('Halting')

-Don’t worry, we’ll go over this step by step, but let’s first create and use an object of type Car:
+Don’t worry, we’ll go over the class definition step by step, but let’s first create and use a Python object of type Car:

 An object in Python is always an instance of a class.
 One class can have many instances.
 We just created an instance of class